*Stock trading, countries: UK only.

 Why does this apply to Shares customers?

-Our service provider, Alpaca, is regulated by the Financial Industry Regulation Authority (FINRA) and therefore all Shares users are subject to Pattern Day Trading rules.
+Our service provider, Alpaca, is regulated by the Financial Industry Regulation Authority (FINRA) and therefore UK Shares users with access to trading stocks are subject to Pattern Day Trading rules.

 What’s our PDT policy?